10 Ways You’re Still Wasting Money in AdWords

 I recommend changing this setting to only show your ads to people who are actually in your target location.

 While the where of your potential customers is important, so is the time that you have staff in the office to actually answer the phone.

 By default, your ads will show 24 hours a day.

-This way, when potential customers see your ad and call or fill in a form you can deal with their enquiry instantly – providing a much higher change of close rate.
-Dr James Oldroyd found if a lead is followed up within 5 minutes, they are 100 times more likely to be contacted and 21 times more likely to enter the sales cycle compared with if they were contacted just 25 minutes later.
+This way, when potential customers see your ad and call or fill in a form you can deal with their enquiry instantly.
+Providing a much higher chance of close rate.
+Dr James Oldroyd found if a lead is followed up within 5 minutes, they are 100 times more likely to be contacted.
+And 21 times more likely to enter the sales cycle compared with if they were contacted just 25 minutes later.

 Not Tracking Conversions

 There is an old saying in the marketing world, “50% of my marketing works but I don’t know which 50%”.

 Unlike the days of newspaper ads, print and billboards, the beauty of digital marketing is that you can trace every leads’ source.